AnalyticsForPleasure/dive_in_shark_tank/README.md

 The dataset we are working with contains information about the "Shark Tank" series aired on the ABC channel.
 It comprises 18 columns and 450 rows, forming a matrix of 450 * 18.
 Each row provides information about an aspiring entrepreneur venturing into the business world.

-The column names include: 'Deal,' 'description,' 'Episode,' 'Category,' 'Entrepreneurs,' 'Location,' 'website,' 'Askedfor,' 'Exchangeforstake,' 'Valuation,' 'Season,' 'shark1,' 'shark2,' 'shark3,' 'shark4,' 'shark5,' 'Title,' 'Episode_season,' and 'multiple_entrepreneurs.'
+The column names include: 'Deal,' 'Deal,' 'Episode,' 'Category,' 'Entrepreneurs,' 'Location,' 'website,' 'Askedfor,' 'Exchangeforstake,' 'Valuation,' 'Season,' 'shark1,' 'shark2,' 'shark3,' 'shark4,' 'shark5,' 'Title,' 'Episode_season,' and 'multiple_entrepreneurs.'

+- [x] Deal
+- [x] Deal
+- [x] Episode

 ## Number of Investments Made over the Seasons